 Little Farms Playground 10301 South Park, River Ridge, LA 70123: Little Farms has two play areas.
 One is an older, metal play area that is gated and next to the tennis courts.
 The second play area is on the left side of the gym across from the baseball field.
 The equipment has a cool pirate ship theme with cannons, slides, a steering wheel, and is covered by a large sunshade making it perfect for hot and/or rainy days.

 Desmare Playground 3456 Esplanade Avenue, New Orleans, LA 70119: Desmare Playground, located next to Cabrini High School, is an ongoing love project for the residents of Bayou St. John.
 The playground is a neighborhood favorite because it is small and gated.
-It currently has a climbing structure, slides, picnic tables, and a small field for playing, but residents are raising money to update the equipment.
+Phase one of the renovation brought a new swing set, repairs to play equipment, and new trees.
+They are still working towards even more improvements.

 Lakeview Playground 5501 General Diaz St, New Orleans, LA 70124